Generalized Penalty for Circular Coordinate Representation: Real data analysis

-We computed the circular coordinates using Vietoris-Rips complexes in $\mathbb{R}^{1050}$ and choose the most significant 1-cocycle only.
-In Figure \ref{fig:Example fan 2}, we select significant cocycles with persistence greater than threshold $\tau=1$.
-The result shown in Figure \ref{fig:Example fan 1} displays circular coordinates after coordinates are embedded into $S^{1}$.
-This visualization reveals how the quasi-periodicity of the frequencies against distances can be clearly observed from circular coordinates under generalized penalty in comparison with the coordinates obtained under $L_2$ penalty.
-In addition, we can observe from the plot of circular coordinates against indices of the data (equivalent to the distances of distance-bins) in Figure \ref{fig:Example fan 2} that the generalized penalty function will give us more constant coordinate values.
-Figure \ref{fig:Example fan 1} and \ref{fig:Example fan 2} together indicates that the pattern of frequencies within each period is simpler and easier to identify with generalized penalty functions.
-We can use fewer signals to represent the periodic pattern.
-In other words, the change of frequencies is more abrupt and the strength of the signal is also easier to interpret.
-Using the abrupt pattern, we can estimate the period of the collected signals and the rotation rate of the ceiling fan more clearly.
+In this visualization, the quasi-periodicity of the frequencies against distances is represented as the (quasi-)periodicity in circular coordinates.
+In addition, we can observe from the plot of circular coordinates against indices of the data (equivalent to the distances of distance-bins) in Figure~\ref{fig:Example fan 2} that the generalized penalty function will give us more constant coordinate values.
+We can see that the jumps are highlighted under the $L_{1}$ penalty and the change of signals is more abrupt.
+Furthermore, this abrupt pattern reveals quasi-periodicity qualitatively better: in Figure~\ref{fig:Example fan 2}, the patterns in circular coordinates among different collections are more distinguishable under the $L_{1}$ penalty than under the $L_{2}$ penalty (different columns).
+Within the same collection, $L_1$ would show the transition between periods better while $L_2$ would display the in-period variations better (different rows).
+Using the abruptly varying pattern, the qualitative differences between different collections are better represented.

 To sum up, this sonar record example shows how circular coordinates with the $L_{2}$ and generalized penalty functions differ in the representation of sonar signals.
-The $L_1$ and generalized penalty function identifies the periodic pattern better in the final signal representation compared to the $L_2$ penalty function.
+The $L_1$ and generalized penalty function identifies the periodic pattern qualitatively better in the final signal representation compared to the $L_2$ penalty function.

 \FloatBarrier